Wondering what to do when your parents come visit, mama? Here are our top ideas to ensure they enjoy their time here with you and your kids.

 The Sheikh Mohammed Centre for Cultural Understanding is a must if your parents are visiting the Middle East for the first time.
-The centre runs a range of different activities, but by far my favourite are the cultural meals, where your parents will get a chance to try a delicious traditional Emirati breakfast or lunch and chat with a local host about UAE culture, customs, and religion.
+The centre runs a range of different activities, but by far our favourites are the cultural meals, where your parents will get a chance to try a delicious traditional Emirati breakfast or lunch and chat with a local host about UAE culture, customs, and religion.
 It really is an eye-opening couple of hours.

 Read more: 24 Things to do in 24 Hours in Dubai